gabriel-salvatierra/Game-GlitchGarden/README.md

-#Glitch Garden
+# Glitch Garden

-In demo you can find de game and captures
+In /Demo folder you can find the game and captures